 After 110 years, Rossiter’s Pty.
-Ltd. is still owned by the Rossiter family, with each successive generation inheriting a passion for great Australian boots.
+Ltd. is still owned by the Rossiter family, with each successive generation inheriting a passion for great boots.

 In 1908 Arthur “Possie” (short for Possum) Rossiter began making boots in his back shed, unaware he’d be creating a business which would span 4 generations.